 Saint Martin/Sint Maarten

-St. Barths (St. Barthelemy)
+St. Christopher (St. Kitts)

-Visitors to Saba get to hike through the clouds and come to the summit of Mt.
+Visitors to Saba get to hike through the clouds and visit the summit of Mt.
 Scenery.
 This island is the highest point in the Netherland Antilles, and its picturesque villages seem to cling to clefts in the rock.
 A taxi ride up the mountain brings you to Saba’s main town called “The Bottom”.
 An artistic glass bead studio, the gubernatorial mansion, and Wilhelmina Park are worth exploring.
 Ambitious visitors can walk down the 400 steps to Ladder Bay to enjoy a nice swim and relaxing picnic.
 We will take time out to snorkel and dive as Saba offers some of the most remarkable diving in the Caribbean.

 Explore More: Leeward Islands Dive Sites Map